WHY WE DEVELOP DRY SKIN

 Dry skin – what is behind it

 The result is that the skin feels taut and scaly and becomes red.
 The thin areas of the skin or areas without subcutaneous (fatty) tissue and sebaceous glands such as shins, elbows and knees are at particular risk.
-That is why it is so important to use an effective product to treat dry skin, to help prevent cracking, soreness or damage.
+That is why it is so important to use an effective product for dry skin, to help prevent cracking, soreness or damage.
 Find out more about the reasons for dry skin here.

 Dry skin due to skin ageing